serokell/blog-posts/untyped-lambda-calculus/article.md

 ### Evaluation strategies

-Evaluation strategy is a rule that defines which redexes are reduced and in what order.
+An evaluation strategy is a rule that defines which redexes are reduced and in what order.

 The most straightforward evaluation strategy is called _full beta-reduction._
 It allows us to reduce any redex at any point, with no limitations.